pikasTech/pikadoc-en/docs/source/Pikascript 拓展模块开发流程.md

-# PikaScript C module development process
+# PikaPython C module development process

 We still use keil's simulation project as an example, if you haven't got the simulation project yet, please refer to [1.
-Three minutes to get started quickly](https://pikadoc.readthedocs.io/en/latest/Keil%20%E4%BB%BF%E7%9C%9F%E5%B7%A5%E7%A8%8B.html)
+Three minutes to get started quickly](Keil%20%E4%BB%BF%E7%9C%9F%E5%B7%A5%E7%A8%8B.html)

 ### New module interface